remluben/rj/README.md

 ### Usage

-To use the helper function download this repository and include the *dist/rj.js* distribution file in your project.
+To use these helper functions, download this repository and include the *dist/rj.js* distribution file in your project.

 ## Function reference